 However, if you only want to improve the appearance of your nose, a rhinoplasty should suffice.

-Deciding on rhinoplasty, septoplasty, or both is a difficult decision.
-Your facial plastic surgeon will work with you to identify the best treatment option for your concerns.
-You can see more of our rhinoplasty patients’ results in our photo gallery.
+Deciding on rhinoplasty, septoplasty, or both can be a difficult decision.
+I will work with you to identify the best treatment option for your concerns.
+You can see more of my rhinoplasty patients’ results in our photo gallery.

 To learn more about the benefits of rhinoplasty and septoplasty, request a consultation or call us at (415) 441-1888 to schedule an appointment.